Frequently Asked Questions ... with Answers

 They often have obsessive routines and may be preoccupied with a particular subject of interest which usually leaves no space for more age-appropriate, common interests.
 Some examples are cars, trains, French Literature, door knobs, hinges, cappuccino, meteorology, astronomy or history'

 Surely an interesting comparison which may have some truth in it.
-I, for myself, do not know enough beer tickers well (only a dozen or so) so cannot really tell how true this is.
+I, for myself, do not know enough beer tickers well (only two dozens or so) so cannot really tell how true this is.
 But the guys I do know surely don't have social skills deficiencies, quite in the contrary.

 How many beers have you rated and when did you start ?